Komodo/komodo-website/src/pages/blog/2014-06/python-pgo-on-linux.html.md

 layout: blog
 ---

-By using GCC PGO when building Python, I've managed to achieve a healthy 10% speedup for CPU bound Python programs.
+By using GCC PGO when building the Python interpreter, I've managed to achieve a healthy **10% speedup** for CPU bound Python programs.

 ## About PGO